Military colours, standards and guidons: Lithuania

 Lithuania's military colours under the Lithuanian Armed Forces tend to follow a mix of the Russian and British practice, as well as of US tradition, with the national flag being designated as a National Colour, but only flown by guards of honour in ceremonies.
 Unit colours of the Land Forces follow the Imperial Russian pattern, with the fringe in gold or bi-colour of red/green and bearing Vytis (obverse) and unit emblem (reverse) in the centre.
-The Naval Forces uses a ceremonial form of the naval ensign as a overall branch colour with gold fringe following British precedence.
+The Naval Forces uses a ceremonial form of the naval ensign as an overall branch colour with gold fringe following British precedence.